-Billings, MT – CPR Saturday will offer free CPR training classes on February 17, 2018 at the Mansfield Health Education Center, 2900 12th Ave.
-N., Suite 30W.
-Classes will be offered throughout the day between 8 a.m. and 2 p.m., with the last class starting at 11 a.m.
-Certification courses will take place at 8 a.m. and 9 a.m. for a $50 fee.
+Billings, MT – CPR Saturday will once again offer free CPR training classes to the public on February 29, 2020.
+Classes will be offered throughout the day beginning at 8 a.m., with the last class starting at noon.
+Certification courses will take place at 8 a.m. and noon for a $50 fee.
 CPR Saturday will be held at the Billings Clinic Mary Alice Fortin Health Conference Center (2800 10th Avenue North, next to the hospital cafeteria).

 CPR is an emergency lifesaving procedure used to revive someone who has stopped breathing or whose heart has ceased functioning.
-Between 75-80 percent of all sudden cardiac arrests happen at home, so being trained to perform CPR can mean the difference between life and death for a loved one.
+Between 75-80% of all sudden cardiac arrests happen at home, so being trained to perform CPR can mean the difference between life and death for a loved one.

 - Sudden cardiac arrest results in the deaths of more than 650 adults and children each day in the United States.

 - CPR provided immediately after sudden cardiac arrest can double or even triple a victim’s chance of survival.

 - Survival of sudden cardiac arrest can be as high as 90 percent if treatment is administered within 4-6 minutes of the arrest.

 - On average, only 24.7 percent of out-of-hospital cardiac arrest victims receive CPR.

 If bystander CPR is not provided, a sudden cardiac arrest victim’s chances of survival fall 7 percent to 10 percent for every minute of delay until defibrillation.
 Few attempts at resuscitation are successful if CPR and defibrillation are not provided within minutes of collapse.
 With the proper knowledge and tools, everyone can save a life.